Deliverance (metal band): Third breakup and another reunion (2011–present)

 On May 20, 2011 Mike Phillips announced that Deliverance was finally coming to end and would be performing their final show in August 2011.
 However, by July 2012, Deliverance had resurfaced again and been working on their tenth studio album Hear What I Say!, which was released on September 3, 2013 on Roxx Records and was planned as their final album.
 However, Jimmy Brown had later stated that Hear What I Say! would most likely not be their final album.

 Though Brown stated that Hear What I Say! would be the last album, he announced that Deliverance would release new material in 2016.
 The band, whose lineup consists of former guitarist George Ochoa, former drummer Jim Chaffin and bassist Victor Máciás, played Exodo Fest in Mexico with Silent Planet and Grave Robber.
 In 2017, the self-titled album was re-released on vinyl through Roxx, and Weapons of Our Warfare was re-released through Bombworks Records.
 Later on in the year, it was announced that guitarist Glenn Rogers had returned to the band and that Ochoa had departed.
 It was also stated that Greg Minier (The Crucified) would record solos on the album.
 On September 28, 2017, it was announced that Deliverance had signed to Roxx Records and 3 Frogz Records, who released the band's eleventh studio album, The Subversive Kind, in early 2018.
 On October 28, 2017, the band released their debut single off of the album, "The Black Hand", accompanied with a lyric video.
 On February 20, 2020 the band announced bassist Victor Macias was going to be replaced with Manny Morales.

-By early 2024, Deliverance had once again reunited bassist Manny Morales and guitarist George Ochoa and recruited Phil Borrero as their new drummer.
+By early 2024, Deliverance had once again reunited bassist Brian Khairullah and guitarist George Ochoa.
 The band also has a new studio album in the works, tentatively titled Twelve.